 Chicken Egg Color Chart by Breed | Complete Guide

-Chickens lay eggs in a variety of colors, and these colors depend on the breed of the chicken.
-Just like how we have different hair and skin colors, chickens have different eggshell colors.
+Chickens lay eggs in a variety of colors, depending on their breed.
+Like humans have different hair and skin colors, chickens have different eggshell colors.

-Chicken egg color chart by breed is a tool for you that helps determine a hen’s egg color before it lays.
+A chicken egg color chart by breed is a tool for determining a hen’s egg color before it lays.

 Learning about the breeds and their egg colors helps you know what to expect when you see a chicken and its eggs.